benjaminchait/tedxboulder/speaker-deck_requirements.md

 #### Best practices

-Please use **fonts larger than size 48** for visibility at the very back of Macky Auditorium.
+Please use **fonts larger than size 48** for visibility at the very back of Chautauqua Auditorium.

 **Avoid edge content** on your slides.
 While we do our best, our projection sometimes clips the edge of the deck, and we don’t want to lose words or other important content.